dokryconn/Dokters-Prescription/README.md

   - In addition to removing the comment block brackets, you will need to replace portions of the "template code" with the **program name** and **file path** for each desired program.
 There are detailed instructions on how to customizing these features located in the actual script file via comments labled under: "PLEASE READ - ADJUST FOR YOUR OWN PROGRAMS:""

 Once these blocks of code are activated and edited to your personal preference, they will allow you to Launch/Toggle Programs windows using `WIN+(number key)` and/or `WIN+SHIFT+(letter key)` as described previosuly above.

+- Calibrating the **mouse clicks** within `Dok's Rx (Raw).AHK`:

+Within the **Ableton Live** and **Spotify** shortcuts are various hotkeys that send mouse clicks to specified screen coordinates.
+These will most likely need to be adjusted for your screen size/resolution.
+There are instruction comments within the script to guide you through calibrating these mouse click coordinates:

+`TO EDIT THESE MOUSE CLICK HOTKEYS:
+1.)
+PRESS [CTRL+ALT+SHIFT+C] WHILE RUNNING THE "Research Chemicals.AHK" SCRIPT TO IDENTIFY A SPECIFIC MOUSE COORDINATE POSITION TO EDIT THESE HOTKEYS
+2.)
+NOTE THE MOUSE COORDINATES FOR THE X AND Y POSITIONS THAT ARE DISPLAYED IN THE POP-UP MESSAGE BOX 3.)
+INSERT EACH SPECIFIC SET OF COORDINATES INTO THE "MouseClick" line of code for each MOUSE CLICK HOTKEY LISTED BELOW 4.)
+YOU HAVE SUCCESSFULLY CUSTOMIZED THE MOUSE CLICK HOTKEYS FOR YOUR OWN SCREEN RESOLUTION.
+YOU'RE DONE!`

 - Customizing the **Hotstrings** shortcuts within `Dok's Rx (Raw).AHK`: